ID423 DESIGN ANTHROPOLOGY

 Course Content

-Focuses on anthropological and sociological theories in relation to the fıeld of design to develop critical design thinking.
-Follows mainly a post-structuralist theoretical approach to reflect upon design`s relation with social sciences.
-Aims to employ anthropological, sociological ethnographic methods and theoretical/methodological approaches in design anthropology for critical design thinking to understand, explain, and disclose materialty of things and users engagement with things and environments.
+Exploration of anthropological and sociological theories in relation to design to develop critical design thinking.
+Emphasis on post-structuralist theoretical approaches to examine design?s connection with social sciences.
+Application of anthropological and sociological ethnographic methods, as well as theoretical and methodological approaches in design anthropology to understand, explain, and disclose materiality and user engagement with things and environments.

 Course Learning Outcomes